Document Management Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 Well, it involves three parts, at least:

 3. Move and rework the metadata: this piece can be nearly as important as moving over the files themselves.
 Any applications that use the data are likely to rely on metadata that’s external to the file objects themselves, whether that’s a folder location, tags, or information specific to a subset of documents, like a “Total Amount” field for financial documents like invoices and sales receipts.
+Organizing documents into folders is crucial for better categorization and management during migration.
 If documents are copied over without their metadata, restoring and reconnecting that metadata might take more time and effort than the file transfer itself.
 As with the files themselves, gaining access to the metadata can be a challenge, but often an even larger one than those file objects.

 There are other parts in most cases, as well, such as the initial onboarding and customization of the new system, as well as the vendor and cost management of gradually ramping down one system while ramping up another, where there may be months or even several years where both systems are in use.